 On July 12, 1917, the striking workers and others were kidnapped and held at a local baseball park.
 They were then loaded onto cattle cars and transported 200 miles for 16 hours through the desert without food or water.
 The deportees were unloaded at Hermanas, New Mexico, without money or transportation, and warned not to return to Bisbee.

 See photos, primary documents, articles, and much more at The Bisbee Deportation of 1917 website archive from the University of Arizona.

-We recommend reading Borderline Americans: Racial Division and Labor War in the Arizona Borderlands (2011) by Katherine Benton-Cohen.
+We recommend Borderline Americans: Racial Division and Labor War in the Arizona Borderlands (2011) by Katherine Benton-Cohen.

 For a contemporary deportation story, see myths and facts about Central American youth at the border.